 Academic Plans: Academic Plans, as defined by the Department of Education, may be used for students who appeal their Financial Aid Denial and it is not mathematically possible for them to be meeting SAP standards within one semester.
 Academic Plans are individualized and are at the discretion of the Financial Aid Office.
 If a student is granted an appeal based on an Academic Plan they will be eligible for federal aid on a term-by-term basis.
 Students must follow their Academic Plan exactly in order to continue to receive federal aid.
 If an Academic Plan is not followed, their financial aid status will revert to Financial Aid Denial.
 Once a student is again meeting the minimum SAP standards, their Academic Plan will be removed.

-Maximum Time Frame: Students who have exceeded the 150% maximum time frame, as stated above, will need to submit a Maximum Time Frame appeal form.
+Maximum Time Frame: Students who have exceeded the 150% maximum time frame will need to submit a Maximum Time Frame appeal form.
 The appeal must include a review by the student’s academic advisor or the Advising & Counseling Center to determine the hours and courses needed for degree completion or transfer.
 Students will be funded only for the specific courses required to finish their program of study at GCCC or accepted by the transfer institution.

 Return of Title IV Funds: All students receiving Federal (Title IV) Financial Aid are subject to a “Return of Title IV Funds” calculation.
 This calculation is required for students who completely withdraw (officially or unofficially) from all of their classes on or before the 60% point of their enrollment period.
 The “Return of Title IV Funds” calculation involves only the federal financial aid portion of funds received by the student.
 It determines the amount of federal funds the student and GCCC are entitled to keep, based on how long the student was enrolled during the semester.
 It is possible that GCCC and/or the student will owe federal funds back to the Department of Education.